-41.5 In the event of a driving infringement during any practice session, the Stewards may drop the driver as many grid positions as they consider appropriate.
-Unless it is absolutely clear that a driver committed a driving infringement, any Incident will normally be investigated after the relevant session.
-Any determination of breach in this respect, or the consequent penalty imposed, shall not be subject to appeal.

-41.6 If a car stops during practice, it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
-If the driver is unable to drive the car from a dangerous position, it shall be the duty of the marshals to assist him.
+- 41.8 In the event of a driving infringement during any practice session, the Stewards may delete laps or drop the Driver as many grid positions as they consider appropriate.
+Unless it is absolutely clear that a Driver committed a driving infringement, any Incident will normally be investigated after the relevant session.
+Any determination of breach in this respect, or the consequent penalty imposed, shall not be subject to appeal. - 41.9 If a car stops during practice, it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
+If the Driver is unable to drive the car from a dangerous position, it shall be the duty of the marshals to assist him.